sonofeft/RocketCEA/docs/_build/html/_sources/quickstart.rst.txt

-This occurs when the various path entries to the MinGW libraries in the two batch files are incorrect, OR, when the PATH to MinGW in the environment variables is wrong or not entered.
+This occurs when the various path entries to the MinGW libraries in the batch file is incorrect, OR, when the PATH to MinGW in the environment variables is wrong or not entered.

-It can also occur if you use a command prompt window that was already open when you entered the PATH environment variable or if you entered the PATH data incorrectly.

-In ``set_env_for_f2py.bat``, double check your values for GCC, LIBRARY_PATH, G95_LIBRARY_PATH, C_INCLUDE_PATH

-Use file explorer to go to the MinGW bin directory and copy the path directly from file explore and paste it directly into ``set_env_for_f2py.bat`` in order to avoid any typing errors.

-Do the same with ``run_f2py.bat``.
-Copy and paste the full path to the gfortran executable (it will look similar to ``C:\mingw\mingw64\bin\x86_64-w64-mingw32-gfortran.exe`` BUT MIGHT BE DIFFERENT ON YOUR SETUP)

-Finally, go back and verify the PATH environment variable in `Set PATH Environment Variable`_.
+Go back and verify the PATH environment variable in `Make Batch File`_.
-Again copy and paste the path and again close any open command prompt windows.

 You should now be ready for another compile attempt at `Cross Your Fingers`_.